serverless/blog/posts/2019-08-01-serverless-components-beta.md

 }
 ```

 The programmatic experience takes a lot of inspiration from Component-based front-end frameworks, like React.
 The APIs are simple and familiar.
-Lastly, the core is written in vanilla Javascript, making it as approachable as possible.
+Lastly, Serverless Components are written in vanilla Javascript, making them as approachable as possible.

 ## Vendor Choice

 At Serverless Inc., we believe in order to deliver the best product, you must be free to use the best services.

 Serverless Components are being designed to be entirely vendor agnostic, enabling you to easily use services from different vendors, together.
-Whether it's big public cloud, like AWS, Azure, Google and Alibaba, or a smaller vendor like Stripe, Alogolia, Twilio and others.
+Whether it's big public cloud, like AWS, Azure, Google, Alibaba, Tencent, or services from smaller vendors like Stripe, Alogolia, Twilio and others.

 ## Wrapping Up

 We have big plans for Serverless Components.
-The future will be filled with many new serverless cloud infrastructure services, and we aim for Serverless Components to help everyone create simpler abstractions on top of those services, focused on outcomes.
+Our belief is we will see an increasing number of serverless cloud infrastructure services, and we aim for Serverless Components to help everyone create simpler abstractions on top of them, focused on outcomes.

-If you are a vendor of cloud infrastructure services in need of a powerful developer experience, [please reach out to us](hello@serverless.com) to learn more about our partner program with Serverless Components.
+If you are a vendor of cloud infrastructure services in need of a powerful developer experience, [please reach out to us](mailto:hello@serverless.com) to learn more about our partner program with Serverless Components.

-Go make amazing things.
+Go make amazing things!

 Regards,

-Austen and the Serverless Team.
+Austen & the team @ Serverless Inc.

 P.S.
 Eslam is the lead architect of Serverless Components.
-[Reach out to him if you have want to chat about anything related to Serverless Components!](https://twitter.com/eahefnawy)
+He's stellar.
+[Reach out to him to chat about anything related to Serverless Components](https://twitter.com/eahefnawy)!